When I created this page, in 2009, I assumed the events reported in "No Class Act" (below)

 This danger is accentuated at Waldorf schools by other factors.
 The conception of human nature preached by Steiner is utterly bizarre and unrealistic.
 As a result, devoted followers of Steiner may have great difficulty understanding their own motivations.
 Who knows what was going through Roger Graham's mind when he wrote to, and later caressed, his "luminous goddess"?
-(For the sake of argument, at least, let's stipulate that the news account is accurate in these matters.)
-Think of the spiritualistic meaning an Anthroposophist might find in such words, or in the phrase "heart of my heart."
+(For the sake of argument, at least, let's stipulate for the present that the news account is accurate in these matters.)
+Think of the spiritualistic meaning an Anthroposophist might find in such words as "luminous goddess," or in the phrase "heart of my heart."
 Did Graham think the young woman was his spiritual soulmate?
-Did he think his karma and hers were intertwined?
+Did he think his karma and hers were entwined?
 Did he find his passion to be a form of spiritual exaltation?
 Did he fail to realize that he, like all men, can be excited by a nubile young woman in ways that are entirely earthly, not in the least spiritual?

 The sense of moral and spiritual superiority within Waldorf communities also may lead to behavior like Graham's reported misdeeds.
 Anthroposophists believe they possess truths that most of the rest of us don't.
 They have, in their own opinion, a superior vision.
 Perhaps they are more highly evolved than other humans.
 Perhaps their spirits are purer.
 Perhaps the rules applying to the rest of us don't apply to them.
 Certainly they feel justified in lying to outsiders, disguising their real intentions, and blurring societal lines, such as the distinction between secular tax-supported schools and private religious schools.
 If the morality and laws of the secular world don't apply to Waldorf teachers in some matters, maybe they don't apply to them in other matters as well — such as sexual predation.
 At the least, note that other faculty members pleaded for Roger Graham: "When the board dismissed him, two female teachers came to me, weeping, and begged me not to do it."
 They apparently considered Graham to be above sanction.